JoeKauf/JoeKauf.github.io/project1.md

 ## 3. Additional Considerations

 This program is a group project and not all of it was mine own.
 The majority of my role here was project management and project requirements for the team.
+Additionally, I was responsible for making the receipt and tip prompt.

 [Back to Portfolio](./)